Trump's new problem: Americans aren't shopping

 Retail sales declined in February and March from the prior month, according the Commerce Department.
 Shoppers haven't been this stingy since early 2015, and it's likely to hurt the economy.

-The latest forecasts from Macroeconomic Advisers and the Atlanta Federal Reserve say the U.S. is on track for very sluggish 0.5% growth in the first three months this year.
+The U.S. is on track for very sluggish 0.5% growth in the first three months this year, according to the latest estimates from Macroeconomic Advisers and the Atlanta Federal Reserve.
 That falls massively short of the 4% growth that Trump has promised.

 Trump loves to plug how Americans' confidence in the economy has skyrocketed since he won the election.
 He's right.
 Consumers, businesses (big and small) and investors are all feeling a lot more optimistic, according to various surveys.

-But all that enthusiasm isn't translating into more shopping, which can boost the economy.
-About 70% of the U.S. economy comes from people buying stuff.
+But all that enthusiasm isn't translating into more shopping, which drives the U.S. economy.
+About 70% of the American economy comes from people buying stuff.

 Kate Warne, a long-time investment strategist at Edward Jones, calls this the era of "skeptical optimism."